Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Abstract

 \section{Abstract}

-We propose a novel shape function, on which the metric that models traversable wormholes is dependent.
-With this shape function, the energy conditions, equation of state and anisotropy parameter are analyzed in $f(R)$ gravity, $f(R,T)$ gravity and general relativity.
+We have proposed a novel shape function on which the metric that models traversable wormholes is dependent.
+Using this shape function, the energy conditions, equation of state and anisotropy parameter are analyzed in $f(R)$ gravity, $f(R,T)$ gravity and general relativity.
 Furthermore, the consequences obtained with respect to these theories are compared.
 In addition, the existence of wormhole geometries is investigated.

 \textbf{Keywords:} Traversable wormhole; Exponential shape function; $f(R,T)$ gravity; $f(R)$ gravity